 Most importantly, kitties need to feel safe and secure in their homes.
 They should have multiple hiding places and designated areas for their food and litter boxes.
 These two places should not be close to each other.

 Bengal Siamese mixes can be active due to both sides of their breed.
 Siamese and Bengals are naturally energetic cats.
 Yet, like most cats, they will still nap.
 However, they will want to play and interact with you when they are up.
-They have a lot of energy for chasing balls, climbing, and playing hunting.
+They have a lot of energy for chasing balls, climbing, and play hunting.
 Being part Bengal, they like heights.
 A catified set-up with shelves for climbing and jumping will keep him entertained while you are away, which is excellent since these kitties do not like being alone.
 It will be great to get them fun toys that pose a mental challenge for this curious kitty.
-They love playing with toys.
+They love playing with toys and are very intelligent, so they need a wide variety.

 Training your Bengal Siamese mix is relatively easy.
-They respond well to positive reinforcement.
-They will come when called.
+They respond well to positive reinforcement and will come when called.
 They are crafty and intelligent, so you can teach your kitty to retrieve toys and some cat tricks.

 Kitties can be skittish and fearful, but the more you introduce them to various environmental factors, the better they approach situations.
 Early socialization will help kitties become accustomed to being around different people and pets.
 Exposing them to different noises and smells will also be helpful.

 A Bengal Siamese is a relatively healthy cat that can live about 19 years.
-Life expectancy will depend on many factors such as lifestyle, nutrition, and medical history.
-Although parent breeds are healthy, they can be prone to skin disorders and dental disease.
+Life expectancy will depend on many factors, such as lifestyle, nutrition, and medical history.
+Although parent breeds are healthy, they can be prone to skin disorders and dental diseases.

 Cats are obligate carnivores that need to get their nutrients from animal protein.
 Like most cats, Bengal Siamese cats need a diet rich in protein, vitamins, and minerals.
 Their diet should be rich in calcium, phosphorus, and vitamin D to maintain healthy bones.
 The inclusion of omega-fatty acids will also help to protect their joints.
 Since this is a mixed breed, it will be important to consult your veterinarian for proper nutritional guidelines.
 Additionally, maintaining your kitty at a healthy weight will prevent joint ailments.
 The heavier the cat, the more stress is put on the joints.